Demonstrating “high potential for success in the major”

 “High potential for success in the major” is the standard that the Admissions Committee uses when considering applications that have a 2.89 or lower UO GPA.

 PLAN AHEAD!
 Successful petitions are ones that develop over time.
 You are highly encouraged to consult a journalism advisor on your petition.
-In addition to the major application form (also available in Student Services), students must provide a statement of intent, letters of recommendation, work samples and other supporting materials.
-Guidelines for the statement are on the application form.
+In addition to the major application form, students must provide a statement of intent, letters of recommendation, work samples and other supporting materials.

 The admissions committee looks for the following: